ganeti/ganeti/doc/design-os.rst

 the disks of the instance being created, exporting/importing the instance, renaming it).

-These scripts receive, as environment variables, a fixed set of parameters related to the instance (such as the hypervisor, the name of the instance, the number of disks, and their location) and a set of user defined parameters.
+These scripts receive through environment variables a fixed set of parameters related to the instance (such as the hypervisor, the name of the instance, the number of disks, and their location) and a set of user defined parameters.
 These parameters are also written in the configuration file of Ganeti, to allow